Join the Blockade

 - Shelter (very sturdy tent, or sleep in your vehicle)

-- Sleeping pad (recommend 2 pads in winter)
+- Sleeping pad (recommend 2 pads in winter, not necessary now)

-- Extra pair of boots to wear when first pair get wet & muddy
+- Extra pair of shoes or boots to wear when first pair get dirty

-- Extra warm layers (Puffy jacket highly recommended for winter)
+- Extra warm layers for cool/cold nights (Puffy jacket highly recommended for winter)

 COMFORT AND SAFETY